kevinsoft108/about/README.md

 Also, I'm familiar with several kinds of testing systems like jest, cucumber, rspec;

 Because of my breadth of experience, I believe that I would make an excellent addition to your team.
+My Skype is devman80@yandex.com

 Sincerely,